Rame Lahaj

 Rame Lahaj (/sq/;born 3 November 1983) is a Kosovar operatic tenor.
 Among his notable roles are Alfredo (La Traviata), Duke of Mantua (Rigoletto), and Rodolfo (La Bohème).

-Lahaj is considered as one of the first Kosovo opera artists to have performed in the world's most prominent opera houses, sharing stage with opera legends such as Placido Domingo, who later on honored him with The World Opera Competition's prize, "Operalia".
+Lahaj is considered as one of the first Kosova opera artists to have performed in the world's most prominent opera houses, sharing stage with opera legends such as Placido Domingo, who later on honored him with The World Opera Competition's prize, "Operalia".

 During his first decade in the profession, Lahaj appeared on the most prestigious stages of opera houses.
 Including in this case Royal Opera House Covent Garden, Paris National Opera, Bolshoi Theater Moscow, Gran Teatre del Liceu, Arena di Verona, Opera Australia Sydney, Los Angeles Opera, Teatro Real-Madrid, Deutsche Oper Berlin, StaatsoperBerlin, Haus Für Mozart-Salzburg, Semperoper Dresden, Royal Albert Hall, Opera Tel Aviv, Teatro Massimo di Palermo and many others.

 Early life and musical training

-Rame Lahaj was born in Istog, Kosovo.
+Rame Lahaj was born in Istog, Kosova.
 He grew up in a non-musical family of eight children.
-Lahaj was 15 years old when the war in Kosovo broke out.
+Lahaj was 15 years old when the war in Kosova broke out.
 He dedicates all his success to his mother Hale Lahaj.

 Music wasn't part of Lahaj's life until very late.
 He graduated from the University of Arts in Tirana in 2008.
-After graduation, Lahaj worked as an artistic director at the RTV 21 channel in Kosovo from 2009 to 2010, while being inactive in music then.
-At the age of 21, he began his professional musical training in Kosovo and later on in Tirana, Albania.
+After graduation, Lahaj worked as an artistic director at the RTV 21 channel in Kosova from 2009 to 2010, while being inactive in music then.
+At the age of 21, he began his professional musical training in f and later on in Tirana, Albania.

 Lahaj's first ever debut was Alfredo from La Traviata in the Eutin Festspiele 2010.
 Lahaj is currently working with Jean Bernard Thomas, who specializes on the Garcían school of vocal training.